AzdiarGazder/mtexTools/README.md

 ## P
-- [**pad**](https://github.com/AzdiarGazder/mtexTools/tree/main/pad): Pads a binary map with ones or zeros based on a user specified [1 x 2] padding array.
-The padding array defines the number of pixels to add to the [(top & bottom) , (left & right)], respectively, of the input map.
+- [**pad**](https://github.com/AzdiarGazder/mtexTools/tree/main/pad): Pads a binary map with ones or zeros.
+Options include: (i) Padding to a size based on a user specified [1 x 2] padding array.
+The padding array defines the number of rows and columns to add to the [(top & bottom) , (left & right)], respectively, of the input map. (ii) Paddding to the nearest square. (iii) Padding automatcially to a size that prevents map data from getting clipped during subsequent map rotation.